hafeefas/web103/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [ added screenshots of the site so the site's visuals can be easily seen by clicking on the images folder inside of the code ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough